 How does investing in paid leave benefit businesses?

-Montana’s job growth will slow as 137,000 workers approach retirement and too few skilled workers move into jobs.
+Growth in Montana’s labor force will slow over the next several years as 100,000 workers approach retirement and too few skilled workers move into jobs.

 In states with paid family and medical leave programs, employers have experienced improved worker attitudes and productivity and almost no abuse of the program.,